AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-target/load-and-fire-target.md

 });
 ```

-A custom function defines the `pageShownEventHandler`, and listens for events emitted by AEM Core Components, derives the relevant information the Core Component, packages it up into an event object, and triggers the Launch Event with the derived event info at its payload.
+A custom function defines the `pageShownEventHandler`, and listens for events emitted by AEM Core Components, derives the relevant information the Core Component, packages it up into an event object, and triggers the tags Event with the derived event info at its payload.

-The Launch Rule is triggered using the Launch's `trigger(...)` function which is __only__ available from within a Rule's Event's Custom Code code snippet definition.
+The tags Rule is triggered using the tags's `trigger(...)` function which is __only__ available from within a Rule's Event's Custom Code code snippet definition.

-The `trigger(...)` function takes an event object as a parameter which in turn is exposed in Launch Data Elements, by another reserved name in Launch named `event`.
-Data Elements in Launch can now reference data from this event object from the `event` object using syntax like `event.component['someKey']`.
+The `trigger(...)` function takes an event object as a parameter which in turn is exposed in tags Data Elements, by another reserved name in tags named `event`.
+Data Elements in tags can now reference data from this event object from the `event` object using syntax like `event.component['someKey']`.

-If `trigger(...)` is used outside the context of an Event's Custom Code event type (for example, in an Action), the JavaScript error `trigger is undefined` is thrown on the Web site integrated with the Launch property.
+If `trigger(...)` is used outside the context of an Event's Custom Code event type (for example, in an Action), the JavaScript error `trigger is undefined` is thrown on the Web site integrated with the tags property.

 ### Data Elements

 ![Data Elements](assets/data-elements.png)

-Adobe Launch Data Elements map the data from the event object [triggered in the custom Page Shown event](#page-event) to variables available in Adobe Target, via the Core extension's Custom Code Data Element Type.
+Tags Data Elements map the data from the event object [triggered in the custom Page Shown event](#page-event) to variables available in Adobe Target, via the Core extension's Custom Code Data Element Type.

 #### Page ID Data Element